The right to believe, to worship and witness

 Andrei Aryayev of the Religious Department of the Office of the Plenipotentiary for Religious and Ethnic Affairs claimed to Forum 18 in January that the parish will again be allowed to use the Red Church "When repairs are finished", which he claimed would be "In the near future".
-Yekaterina Kaverina of Minsk City Executive Committee's Ideology and Religious Affairs Department insisted to Forum 18 on 6 March that repair works have already started.
+Yekaterina Kaverina of Minsk City Executive Committee's Ideology, Religion, and Ethnic Affairs Coordination Department insisted to Forum 18 on 6 March that repair works have already started.
 However, she could not say when the parish will be able to resume using its own Church for worship (see below).

 Catholic journalist Maksim Hacak suggested to Forum 18 in August 2020 that the authorities are not now willing to transfer ownership back as "it's always easier to blackmail the communities using property they do not own".